meltano/handbook/src/_peopleops/index.md

 ### Background checks for existing employees

-As of Dec 15, 2022, all existing employees are strongly recommended to agree to a background checked performed by our approved vendor.
+As of Dec 15, 2022, all existing employees are requested to consent to a background checked performed by our approved vendor.

 While we strongly encourage all employees to participate, this is _not_ a hard requirement and is explicitly _not_ a condition of employment for any employees who joined Meltano prior to Jan 15, 2022.
 (See below.)